 About GToG

 Gendered Threads of Globalization: 20th c.
-Textile Crossings in Asia gathers specialists from a range of academic disciplines and artistic/artisanal practices to discuss intersections of gender, textiles/garments/fashion, labour and heritage across Asia (India, Pakistan, Bangladesh, Cambodia, the Philippines, Indonesia, Malaysia, China, Taiwan, Japan, and the diaspora) during the long 20th century (ie: late 19th century to present).
+Textile Crossings in Asia gathered specialists from a range of academic disciplines and artistic/artisanal practices to discuss intersections of gender, textiles/garments/fashion, labour and heritage across Asia (India, Pakistan, Bangladesh, Cambodia, the Philippines, Indonesia, Malaysia, China, Taiwan, Japan, and the diaspora) during the long 20th century (ie: late 19th century to present).

-GToG participants will investigate topics like
+GToG participants investigated topics like

-• heritage textiles/garments—their demise and revival
+- heritage textiles/garments—their demise and revival

-• gendered labor in the fashion industry
+- gendered labor in the fashion industry

-• confluences of identity (regional, communal, ethnic, religious), domesticity and agency
+- confluences of identity (regional, communal, ethnic, religious), domesticity and agency

-• activist art that critiques the global garment industry
+- activist art that critiques the global garment industry

-• the evolution, consumption, appropriation and display of heritage textiles/garments.
+- the evolution, consumption, appropriation and display of heritage textiles/garments.

 Keynote address

-Friday’s keynote speech features Ashoka Fellow Judy Frater on “Threads of Identity in Kutch 2022: Gender, Value, Creativity and the Marketplace” (4:20pm in Fine Arts 103).
+Friday’s keynote speech featured Ashoka Fellow Judy Frater on “Threads of Identity in Kutch 2022: Gender, Value, Creativity and the Marketplace” (4:20pm in Fine Arts 103).
 Judy Frater is steeped in the world of contemporary textiles of Kutch, India.
 Residing in Kutch for 30 years, she co-founded and operated Kala Raksha, a cooperative for women embroiderers, established the Kala Raksha Textile Museum, founded Kala Raksha Vidhyalaya. the first design school for traditional artisans, and reinvented the school as Somaiya Kala Vidya.

 A scene from Monica Jahan Bose’s WRAPture